narqo/review-comments.nvim/README.md

 })
 ```

+Each comment is a separate Markdown file with JSON frontmatter.

 The plugin requires Neovim 0.10 or newer, Git, and a named file inside a Git working tree.

 ## Automated tests